Todd Wolfe: Early career

 In 1993, Crow offered Wolfe the lead guitar spot in the touring band she was forming to support her debut album, Tuesday Night Music Club.
 Based upon her earlier work with Wolfe, Crow thought that his dynamic stage presence would bring an additional measure of excitement to her live shows.
 During the next five years, Crow and her band would sojourn from "all in the van" tours of local establishments to a string of world tours in which they opened for performers such as Bob Dylan, The Rolling Stones, The Eagles, Plant & Page, and Elton John.
 In 1996, Wolfe co-wrote with Sheryl Crow "Hard to Make a Stand," which appeared on Crow's eponymously titled second album, Sheryl Crow.

 In 1995, while a member of Crow's band, Wolfe created his own band which signed with A & M Records.
 The band, Mojoson, included Wolfe as the lead guitarist, Scott Bryan (a fellow member of Crow's band) as guitarist, keyboards and lead vocalist, bassist Eric Massimino and drummer Michael Lawrence, who also played for Sun 60.
 Over a three-year period, the band recorded two studio albums.
 However, A&M underwent a transition of ownership before the albums were released.
 Consequently, the label's "takeover" albums went unissued, Mojoson's contract was dissolved, and the band was disbanded.

 In 1998, Wolfe left Sheryl Crow's band to focus on forming a new band.
-The band included two former members of Mojoson, Eric Massimino and Michael Lawrence, as well as Rich Pagano, Dave Hollingsworth, and others.
-Currently, Wolfe's band features drummer Roger Voss and bassist Justine Gardner who replaced Massimino, Lawrence and Suavek Zaniesienko.
-This lineup recorded Wolfe's sixth (studio) release since leaving Sheryl's band, Stripped Down at The Bang Palace.
-Wolfe and his band in the last 10 years have released six albums and held over a dozen tours of Europe.
+Wolfe and his band with various lineups from 1999 to 2015 recorded nine albums, the last lineup consisting of Roger Voss drums and vocals, Justine Gardner bass and vocals and John Ginty on Hammond organ for the recording of "Miles to Go" and "long Road Back" and as a trio with Roger & Justine, toured extensively in the USA, Canada, Europe and Japan.

 Present career

-In August 2013, Wolfe released his seventh studio album titled Miles To Go.
-In September 2013 the album reached No. 15 on the Jam Band Radio Charts.
+In August 2015, Wolfe released his ninth studio album titled Long Road Back.
+The Todd Wolfe Band is currently on hiatus after touring in 2016 and since that time Todd has recorded a duet album with Carla Olson, The Hidden Hills Sessions in 2019 followed by tour dates in the Northeast and Europe.